 Talk to a professional

 At the end of the day, we don’t know the specifics of your life.
 These are just general tips.
 And while they might help, a doctor or therapist is much more qualified and trained to help us overcome our problems.
 Many people see therapists for a variety of reasons, from mental health problems to simply wanting to unlock their best selves.
-Anyone can go to therapy, and it might just be what you need to take back control.
+Anyone can go to therapy, and it might just be what you need to feel like yourself again.
+If your time poor or don't fancy the hassle of traveling to an appointment, there are plenty of apps and telephone services to better suit you and your schedule.

 Check out our What's On Guide to discover even more rowdy raves and sweaty gigs taking place over the coming weeks and months.
 For festivals, lifestyle events and more, head on over to our Things To Do page or be inspired by the event selections on our Inspire Me page.